Connect with others who understand.

 Your doctor may suggest pain management options, like over-the-counter pain relievers or heating pads.
 Sometimes a few sessions with a physical therapist can help you learn beneficial exercises.
 In addition, palliative care services like massage and acupuncture may improve your hip pain regardless of your stage of ovarian cancer.

+Adjusting your lifestyle can improve some forms of hip pain.
+For instance, you can try wearing more supportive shoes and changing your sleep position to avoid lying on the side that hurts.
 If your work requires standing for long periods or you’re doing exercises that make hip pain worse, you can make adjustments to reduce your symptoms.
 “You might think about trying water aerobics.
 It’s very easy on the joints,” suggested a MyOvarianCancerTeam member.

 Your oncology provider can help you decide if you should get additional cancer screenings or other tests (like bone screenings, blood tests, and CT scans) to check for underlying issues that need medical attention.
 Ultimately, taking a proactive approach offers the best way to get the solutions you need.